CCG-CAS/CCG-CAS.github.io/protocols/QIAGEN QIAamp Micro.md

 16. **Add 500 µL of AW2 Buffer** <code style="color : blue">(blue cap)</code> to each of the spin columns.
 17. **Centrifuge spin columns 3 min at 20,000 g** (14,000 rpm).

     When removing the spin columns from the centrifuge, be careful not to let the flowthrough come into contact with the spin column.
-It is important to dry the membrane of the DNeasy Mini spin column, since residual ethanol may interfere with subsequent reactions.
+It is important to dry the membrane of the QIAamp MiniElute spin column, since residual ethanol may interfere with subsequent reactions.
 If this happens, spin for 15 sec at the same speed to dry the column again.
 Discard flowthrough.

 18. Transfer the spin columns to labeled, 2.0 mL screw-cap tubes.